jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 * `format`: (Optional) `json` or `yaml`.
 * `raw`: (Optional) Dump the configuration in a format ready for subsequent import.
+* `with_maintenance_window`: (Optional) Set to 'True' to see configuration overrides due to an active SSM Maintenance Window period.
 * `unstable`: (Optional) `true` or `false`.
 (Dump unstable configuration keys. **WARNING: Unstable configuration keys can be modified/suppressed between CloneSquad releases.
 Use them only for testing/debugging.**)

 **API Gateway synopsis:**